zyan-repository/PocketCart/README.md

    npm install
    ```

+2. Configure environment variables (optional):

+   The frontend uses environment variables to configure the API base URL:
+   - **Development**: Uses Vite proxy (no configuration needed, `.env` is empty by default)
+   - **Production**: Set `VITE_API_BASE_URL` in `.env.production` (already configured)

+   The `.env` file is already created with default development settings.
+   For production builds, the `.env.production` file is used automatically.

-2. Start the development server:
+3. Start the development server:

    ```bash
    npm run dev
    ```

-   The frontend will run on `http://localhost:5173`
+   The frontend will run on `http://localhost:5173` and proxy API requests to `http://localhost:3000`

 ## AI Usage